vexii/ip6seed/README.md

 2. **Entropy Generation**: Uses the BigInt as entropy source
 3. **Checksum Calculation**: Computes SHA256 hash and extracts 4-bit checksum
 4. **Word Selection**: Selects 12 words from BIP39 wordlist using entropy + checksum
-5. **Sentence Formatting**: Structures words into readable 4-phrase sentences
+5. **Sentence Formatting**: Groups words into simple sentences for readability

 The process is reversible and includes validation to ensure data integrity.